vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

 ##RadioButton
 <br/>
-<%= image_tag "android_widgets/radiobutton.png", alt: "Radio Button", title: "RadioButton in Android" %>
+<%= image_tag "android_widgets/radiobutton.png", alt: "Android views Radio Button", title: "Android views RadioButton" %>

 ###What
 If you want your users to pick one from a set of options, use Radio button.